 Chapter 4, Parking Management Plan, documents a group of strategies that are intended to be implemented to address current parking problems.
 Some are short-term recommendations, and others are longer-term or more capital-intensive strategies that can be pursued.

 Chapter 5, Parking Management Implementation, presents more detailed and specific steps for implementation of a comprehensive parking strategy in Belmont Center.

-Technical Appendices, includes survey data and full utilization maps from the data collection effort, as well as an overview of parking management technologies.
+Technical Appendix, includes survey data and full utilization maps from the data collection effort.

 Comments Welcome